Fx-Professional-Services/HorizonDocs/Horizon User Guide/05 Orders/Address Demand.md

 	b.
 For a specific type of demand, click **build all**, **demand all**, **pick all**, or **purchase all**.
 	c.
 To address all demands, click **address all x demands**.
 6. Confirmation pop-ups will appear at the start and end of batch demand generation.
 Click OK to proceed.
+7. To view the batch name and its first value after generating demand, go to **Supply and Demand** and select **Demand Batch List** under your user account.
+It will be listed as the latest item.